-Rubin is NVIDIA’s top-shelf Rubin-generation datacenter GPU.
-Each Rubin GPU will have:1
+Rubin is NVIDIA’s top-shelf Rubin-generation datacenter GPU to be released in 2H2026.1

 - 2 reticle-limited GPUs